-Employers, including the federal government, can play an important role in helping people avoid financial distress and in promoting long-term financial well-being.
-Employers can do this by implementing practices in the workplace that strengthen financial capability, including making it easier for employees to adopt positive saving and investing habits.
-The Bureau is developing information for employers about workplace financial education, which we will share with other federal agencies, as well as with state and local governments and private sector employers.
-The Bureau also launched a targeted workplace initiative focused on empowering public service organizations to help their employees tackle their student debt.
+The Bureau is also developing information for employers about workplace financial education, which we will share with other federal agencies, as well as with state and local governments and private sector employers.
+The Bureau launched a targeted workplace initiative focused on empowering public service organizations to help their employees tackle their student debt.
 As part of this initiative, the Bureau developed a toolkit, Employer's Guide to Assisting Employees with Student Loan Repayment.
 Public service organizations can use the toolkit to help employees learn about their options and work toward qualifying for federal loan repayment benefits available for student debt, including Public Service Loan Forgiveness.
-The Bureau is asking public service employers to take a pledge to help their employees in this effort.
-You can find the pledge at consumerfinance.gov/pledge/.